 In various sections of this guide, we have referred to vessels’ certificates which include important details about the vessel, her condition and her operations.
 The vessels must comply with specific international regulations and in order to ensure this the classification societies – as we described in sections 5.1-5.4 above – perform surveys and issue certificates either directly or under the authority of the flag states in others.

 Each certificate includes the date of issuance, the expiration date and an appendix that the annual and intermediate endorsements are taking place.
-A list of the main certificates can be found here.
+A list of the main certificates can be found in our recent guide to bulk vessel certificates.

 In case the vessel does not conform with all the requirements of the convention that each certificate refers to, the class inserts a recommendation which should be rectified within a specific period of time.
 Details of these recommendations should be mentioned here, since they may affect the vessel’s trading schedule.